Docent Training Course

 In order to be able to handle any of REF’s raptors, you must meet certain criteria.
 These include the following:

-- Be a member of the Raptor Education Foundation with a minimum of a Buteo membership level.*
+- Be a member of the Raptor Education Foundation with a minimum of a Buteo membership level.* Your membership must remain current while in the Docent or Volunteer program.

 - Begin and complete the Docent Training Course (flexible schedule/one-on-one) Cost is $150 and is non refundable*)